-A pharmaceutical company pleaded guilty to two felony counts of criminal fraud related to failure to file required reports with the Food and Drug Administration concerning oversized morphine sulfate tablets.
-The executive of the pharmaceutical firm was excluded based on the company's guilty plea.
-At the time the executive was excluded, he had not been convicted himself, but there was evidence he was involved in misconduct leading to the company's conviction.
+A pharmaceutical company pleaded guilty to two felony counts of criminal fraud related to failure to file required reports with the U.S. Food and Drug Administration concerning oversized morphine sulfate tablets.
+The pharmaceutical firm executive was excluded based on the company's guilty plea.
+At the time the unconvicted executive was excluded, there was evidence he was involved in misconduct leading to the company's conviction.